Graduate Academic Policies

 - Foreign students must submit TOEFL scores of at least 550 for the written exam, 213 for the computer exam or 79 on the Internet-based exam.

 - Foreign students must submit course-by-course evaluations from an approved Thomas Edison State College agency.
-The evaluation must state they have the equivalent for a United States regionally accredited degree for admissions consideration.
+The evaluation must state they have the equivalent for a United States regionally accredited degree.

 - Candidates must submit all official transcripts and documentation of past college credits, professional and/or military training and other experiences.